 Infertility as a symptom of endometriosis

 Fertility problems are highly associated with endometriosis, and it is thus the sixth fundamental symptom of the disease.
 Infertility is often defined as the inability to conceive of a child.
-However, in endometriosis cases infertility can also take the form of a female not being able to carry a pregnancy to full term, often suffering miscarriages.
+However, in endometriosis cases infertility can also take the form of not being able to carry a pregnancy to full term, often suffering miscarriages.

 The prominence of infertility in endometriosis patients